Yourconnect/VirtualPet/README.md

 Happy, or bored?

 ## 4.Adopt a pet
-### Have you or some one else fallen in love with a one of our fury friends?
+### Have you or some one else fallen in love with one of our fury friends?
 Then consider adopting!

 ## 5.Leave the shelter